 But, life doesn’t always allow that, does it?
 What happens when things are chaotic and out of your control?
 When you want to organize but just can’t because you’re overwhelmed by the chaos?
 Or when you recognize that, even as one who is usually okay with disorganization, you are getting to a point where you can’t handle it anymore?

-Whether life has derailed your ability to stay organized or your tendency to disorganization has gotten out of hand, there are still ways to climb out of the hole you’re in and get back on top of organization.
+Whether life has derailed your ability to stay organized or your tendency to disorganization has gotten out of hand, there are still simple ways to organize right here and now that will help out of the hole you’re in and get back on top of overall organization.
 Here are a few tips.

 What is the most disabling chaos in your life right now?
 Tackle that one thing and only that one thing.
 Focus and work on it until it’s done.
 If you are intentional, you can probably get back on top of it in a few days, even while keeping up with the rest of life.
 Then, practice regular, quick tidying habits throughout the day to stay on top of that one area.